dysosmus/miniflux/README.markdown

 - Original theme By Frederic Guillot
 - Midnight By Luca Marra
 - Green by Maxime (aka EpocDotFr)
+- Bootstrap 3 (Light) By Silvus
+- Bootswatch Cyborg By Silvus

 ### Coding standards for contributors